foreverpersist/Document/android/kernel.md

 #Author: persist
-#Abstract: explain what kernel does
+#Abstract: explain how to custom kernel